fortedigital/EpiServer.AzureSearch/README.md

 }
 ```

-Note, that once created, such class has to be registered in your **Startup** file, for example:
+Note, that once created, such class has to be registered in your startup class, for example:

 ```c#
 public void ConfigureServices(IServiceCollection services)